dan-velez/crypto_bot/README.md

 ### exchanges ###
 > View and download exchange data such as size and which coins it contains.
+Use this command to generate a list of coins / exchange pairs to run strategy on.

 ### coins ###
 > View and download data on coin / exchange pair such as OHLCV for a coin.

-### history ###
-> View and download historical data for a coin / exchange pair over a given time frame.
+Use this command to download historical data to run backtests on.

 ### backtest ###
 > Run a strategy on a historical data file.
 The history data